Last Updated on by

 - It is a completely flexible program because they don’t tell you the way in which you should lose weight.
 It is all up to you so you’re in charge when it comes to choosing the foods you eat, the workouts you’ll engage in, and the diets you’ll follow;

-- The program’s goals are realistic, measurable, specific, and timely.
+- The program’s weight loss goals are realistic, measurable, specific, and timely.
 Also, you must lose weight which is set in percentages rather than a certain number of pounds and this is fair for everybody because each individual has different body measurements.

 - The fact that DietBet is so flexible and doesn’t tell you what to do to lose weight in terms of advice and tips can also be a downside because many people are less organized and they need someone who knows what he or she is talking about to guide them through the daunting process of losing weight.
 So, the lack of professional consultants is a disadvantage;